omnetpp/omnetpp/doc/src/userguide/launcher.rst

 Launching a simulation in debug mode is very similar to running it (see previous sections), only you have to select the :guilabel:`Debug` toolbar icon or menu item instead on :guilabel:`Run`.
-The same launch configurations are used for debugging that for running, that is, if you open the :guilabel:`Debug Configurations...` dialog, you will see the same launch configurations as in the :guilabel:`Run` dialog.
+The same launch configurations are used for debugging that for running, that is, if you open the :guilabel:`Debug Configurations` dialog, you will see the same launch configurations as in the :guilabel:`Run` dialog.
 The launcher is automatically using the debug build of the model (i.e. the executable that has a ``_dbg`` suffix.)
 The dialog will have extra tab pages where you can configure the debugger and other details.